Presencial, Online, Streaming

 • Share purchase agreements (SPA): Key elements, negotiation and execution.

-• Shareholders’ agreement: Types of agreements, common clauses and their importance in managing relationships between partners/shareholders.
+• Shareholders’ agreement: Types of agreements, common clauses and their importance in managing relationships among shareholders.

 • Legal and commercial aspects: Assessment of contracts, regulatory compliance and analysis of legal risks.